stevenkabc/amplify-android/README.md

 }
 ```

 Now let's test it out.
 Build and run our app on your emulator.
 Next let's start up a second emulator.
 To start a second emulator, ensure you have default unset (**Run** -> **Edit configurations** -> under **Android App** -> **app**, uncheck **Use same device for future launches** ), and have a different emulator device type in the AVD manager.
 Run the app, select your second emulator device, and have the app running side by side in these 2 emulators.
-Make sure you sign into both so you are looking at the list of Posts on both devices.
+Make sure you sign into both so you are looking at the list of Pets on both devices.

-Add another Post in one of the apps, and watch it appear on the other app.
+Add another Pet in one of the apps, and watch it appear on the other app.
 Viola!

 ### Working with Storage